Tomahawk (town), Wisconsin

 Tomahawk is a town in Lincoln County, Wisconsin, United States.
-The population was 416 at the 2010 census.
-The city of Tomahawk is located to the northeast of the town and is not contiguous with it.
+The population was 458 at the 2020 census.
+The city of Tomahawk is located to the northeast of the town, but is not contiguous with it.
 The unincorporated community of Spirit Falls is located in the town.

 Geography

 Tomahawk is in the western part of Lincoln County, bordered to the west by Price County.
 The eastern border of the town is 2 mi west of the city of Tomahawk's western limits.
 Wisconsin Highway 86 runs east–west across the northern part of the town, leading east to Tomahawk city and west to Ogema in Price County.

 According to the United States Census Bureau, the town of Tomahawk has a total area of 185 sqkm, of which 180.6 sqkm are land and 4.4 sqkm, or 2.37%, are water.
 The Spirit River crosses the northern part of the town from west to east, draining most of the town.
-The southwest part of town is drained by tributaries of the New Wood River.
+The southwestern part of town is drained by tributaries of the New Wood River.
 Both the Spirit and the New Wood are tributaries of the Wisconsin River.